 Follow these five basic rules of improv and you’ll be well on your way to mastering the art of improvisation:

 Start by establishing the foundation of your scene.
-This is a three-step process:
+This is a three-part process:

 A. Who (basic character type)